For jewelers and precious metals dealers

 21-2-2 Kasumigaseki, Chiyoda-ku, Tokyo National Police Agency Criminal Affairs Bureau Organized Crime Countermeasures Criminal Income Transfer Prevention Management Officer Operator ID Issuance Application ID Section * Be sure to enclose a return envelope (long type 3 envelope) Please give me.

-Also, put an 80 yen envelope on the reply envelope and fill in the reply address. - Download the report creation program from the designated report creation program download page.
+Also, put an 80 yen envelope on the reply envelope and fill in the reply address.

 Notification style, download destination of company ID issuance application form (JAFIC website)